zokam1411/milestone-project-3/README.md

 Result: Everything works as expected.
 After successfully logout user can see flash message and when he look on navbar he will see 'Log in' link, this can be another confirmation that he left session.

+#### Moderator:

+1. As Moderator I want to Edit or Delete any ad.
+- On main page click on any category.
+- On category page choose ad and click.
+- On ad view page EDIT and DELETE buttons are visible.
+- Locate page navigation and click Home.
+- On home page click on the one of recent added ads.
+- On ad view page EDIT and DELETE buttons are visible.

+Result: Everything works as expected.
+Mod can choose any ad, Edit and Delete buttons will be visible.
+This is achieved thanks to create mod instance.

+2. As Moderator, I want to see ad reports.
+- From any page in application locate your username on navbar.
+- Click dropdown menu icon.
+- Click My Profile.
+- On Profile page locate Moderation Queue if any ad is visible.
+- Click on ad title.
+- on ad view page scroll down to see table with reports.

+Result: Everything works as it should.
+Moderator can see reports.

+3. As Moderator, I want to delete reports.
+- From any page in application locate your username on navbar.
+- Click dropdown menu icon.
+- Click My Profile.
+- On Profile page locate Moderation Queue if any ad is visible.
+- Click on ad title.
+- On ad view page scroll down to see table with reports.
+- Click DELETE reports button and click yes on confirmation modal.

+Result: Everything is working as expected.
+Moderator can delete reports.

  <p id="bugs"></p>